Flora-jia-jfr/CSCI499-Coding-Assignment/hw3/report.md

 exact_match: num of matches in the sequence
 (if to be exact match from sequence to sequence, almost always be 0.
-Since currently not even doing well in prefix)
+Since currently not even doing well in prefix) make sense to do so because no one push the model to learn hard for start token, which actually shows once, but can make prefix_match = 0 if got wrong

 use pack_padded_sequence and pad_packed_sequences gives me some improvement but it needs to be used on cpu